DedalusProject/dedalus/docs/machines/nasa_pleiades/pleiades_intel.rst

     wget https://raw.github.com/pypa/pip/master/contrib/get-pip.py
     python3 get-pip.py

+FRACK.  pip install is failing on a certificate problem.

 You will now have ``pip3`` and ``pip`` installed in ``~/build/bin``.
 You might try doing ``pip -V`` to confirm that ``pip`` is built